 Shortly after starting down the bitumen road out of town it turned into dirt, crossing up and over a few hills as usual!

 We then experienced our first Hydro attraction, the tailrace runoff which was a torrent of water in the middle of 2 farms – it turns out Tasmania takes its hydro very seriously.
 We saw it as great for someday floating down with inflatable pool toys on a weekend with a few drinks and friends.

 That’s not to say the road was easy!

-Then the weather turned dark, and there was a long road section (with the Trail prompting the small dirt detour out and back to see more hydro pipes that we accidently missed the turnoff for), before we hit the barren earth and headwinds of the Great Lake dam wall stretch – it had been a long day of many hills and this trudging into a headwind on tired legs in miserable conditions seemed to go forever; one of those moments I guess you wanted it to be over.
+Then the weather turned dark, and there was a long road section (with the Trail prompting a small dirt detour out and back to see more hydro pipes that we – oops – accidently missed the turnoff for), before we hit the barren earth and headwinds of the Great Lake dam wall stretch – it had been a long day of many hills and trudging into a headwind on tired legs in miserable conditions seemed to go on forever; one of those moments I guess you wanted to really reach the end.

-Plus the town seem to go on and on via the dam wall, with small fishing shacks strung out along the moderately hilly road before we found the (for sale) Great Lakes Hotel – like a beacon of salvation!
-The wind and impending rain saw us skip a camp site and seek refuge in their cabin for the night.
+Plus the town seemed so spread out, with small fishing shacks strung out along the moderately hilly road before we found the (for sale) Great Lakes Hotel – like a beacon of salvation!
+The wind and impending rain saw us skip choosing a camp site and instead seek refuge in one of their cabins for the night.
 A hot shower later we were very pleased with this days efforts and rewarded ourselves with a big porterhouse steak knowing a good sleep was coming in a real bed!

 Day 4 – Miena to Ouse

-The toasted sandwiches at the Servo/General Store (for sale) was the breakfast winner again before departure on to the bitumen road which lasted of all of 500m before the gravel started, up and down as usual with some trucks flying past in a whirl of dust.
+Toasted sandwiches at the Servo/General Store (for sale) was the breakfast winner again before departure on to the bitumen road which lasted of all of 500m before the gravel started; up and down as usual with some trucks flying past in a whirl of dust.

 There was a hiking and horse-only recommended Trail section which we thought we would look at, so we darted into the bush to see a very scratchy lose rocky track that was going to be extremely slow going on our bikes – we headed back to road keep going until the next dirt patch after Bronte Park.
 We had lunch at the service station/general store (for sale) as the dry day heated up.

-Despite the overall day as “downhill”, the previous day and small bumps and mostly fire road riding made it still a long journey.
+Despite the overall day as “downhill”, added to the previous day, the small bumps and mostly fire road riding made it a long journey.
 A final bomb down some hills proved a bit of fun and a chance to stand up and rest the bum!
-Winding onto bitumen again the town of Ouse was in sight and pleasantly it was late arvo rather than early evening, so we treated ourselves to a cider at the pub, vowing to return for dinner after setting up camp.
-The shower was quick flicks of water from the tap in the cool breeze, burr!
-A hearty meal in the unlit dining room by ourselves and (oops) bottle of wine between the 2 of use set us straight for an exhausted collapse.
+Winding onto bitumen again, the town of Ouse was in sight and pleasantly it was late arvo rather than early evening, so we treated ourselves to a cider at the pub, vowing to return for dinner after setting up camp.
+Our “shower” was quick flicks of water from the tap in the cool breeze, burr!
+A hearty meal in the unlit dining room just by ourselves and (oops) bottle of wine between the 2 of use set us straight for an exhausted collapse.

 Day 5 – Ouse to New Norfolk

-The new strategy to share one sleeping mat sideways providing coverage from shoulder to bum – although not ideal – worked moderately well.
+A new strategy of mutual kindness to share one working sleeping mat sideways providing coverage from shoulder to bum – although not ideal – worked moderately well.
 It was probably the bottle wine that made starting more difficult!

 The local service station/truck stop was well stocked with goodies including great bacon and egg rolls so we have had a couple of those!
 Then we pushed off, eventually skirting around a dam after the bitumen turns to gravel and approaching the aptly named Repulse Dam.

 We descended down for quite some time of what was a decent fire road that ended abruptly and turned into a skinny path through the brush.
 It was generally speaking the right direction, however it was too far to the right of where we should’ve been, but we thought we could persist on and maybe meet up with the main Trail.
-We were wrong and next minute with foliage so thick we were forced to cross a deep rocky river losing sunscreen and all sorts of things into the swift water (… chased down the bank trying to catch up to them!).
+We were wrong and next minute with foliage so thick, we were forced to cross a deep rocky river losing our sunscreen and all sorts of things into the swift water (… chased down the bank trying to catch up to them!).

 What ensued was 10/10 bush-bashing through dense scrub littered with fallen trees from past floods, dense bushes and trees that don’t move when you push against them, and high ferns that slowed travel.
-This was some adventure racing flashback of hiking a bike and bush bashing that went on for 2 hours for just ~2kms of gain!
+This was some adventure racing flash of hiking a bike and bush bashing for 2 hours for just ~2kms of gain!
 In the process things got broken, ripped, and lost.
 It was terrible.

 Eventually we met the main Trail which went up a rough rutted hill, across some more logging barren hills in the midday heat.
 We also had our first giant black mamba snake scare, as one stared at us from the side of the track.
 More steep up and down over gravel before we hit the road into Ellensdale.
 This was a neat little town!
 It had information everywhere and was generally well presented of street and house.